teagueash/lit-review-platform/README.md

 5. AWSaccessKeyID
 6. AWSsecretAccessKey

-Run npm install from client and server directories
+Run npm install from client and server directories.

 CD to server directory and on the command line type "npm run dev"